Liam-Ralph/pwrstat-gui/CONTRIBUTING.md

 ## Help Contributing

-I will be adding a developer package to my website, which will include files used to build this project's .deb package, as well as some documentation.
+I have added a developer package to my website, which includes files used to build this project's .deb package, as well as some documentation.
 Other information and resources, such as explanantions or other files may be provided upon request to my Github account, depending on my availability.